otormaigh/trvl-android/NOTES.md

 * Transition between HomeActivity and AirportSearchFragment
 * Filterable Realm RecyclerView in AirportSearchAdapter
 * Activity/Fragment transition animation
+* Take picture of passport and fill PassengerView

 ## FlightResults
 Activity make call to 'ApiIntentService' with some parameter to make an API call.
 Data gets returned